RobvanGastel/meta-in-context-learning/README.md

 In `in-context learning mechanism.ipynb` I explore a reimplemented a simple version the transformer in von Oswald et al., 2022.
 To explore the similarities to gradient descent and explore the structures of the different projections (Goh et al., 2021).

-In `general-purpose in-context learning.ipynb` I continue the exploration of in-context learning to see how it can be used more explicitly for meta-learning (von Oswald et al., 2022).
+In `general-purpose in-context learner.ipynb` I continue the exploration of in-context learning to see how it can be used more explicitly for meta-learning
+(Kirsch et al., 2022). _Still working on this notebook ..._

 ## Setup
 Install the packages using the `requirements.txt` file.